Change-in-Use Tracker

 Committed to Accountability and Transparency for Every Dollar Raised

-We have introduced a CIU Tracker to illustrate and ultimately measure how singletrack trail mileage accessible to off-road cyclists at Mount Diablo State Park could improve if all three CIU phases are approved by the year 2035.
+We have introduced a CIU Tracker to illustrate and ultimately measure how singletrack trail mileage accessible to off-road cyclists at Mount Diablo State Park could improve if all three CIU phases are approved and implemented by the year 2035.

-The purpose of the CIU Tracker is to hold both California State Parks and Mount Diablo Trails Alliance accountable for reviewing and considering access improvements initially recommended by the stakeholder-driven 2016 RTMP.
+The purpose of the CIU Tracker is to hold both California State Parks and Mount Diablo Trails Alliance accountable for reviewing and considering the types of access improvements initially recommended by the stakeholder-driven 2016 Road and Trail Management Plan (RTMP).

-CIU Tracker Graph #1 provides historical perspective of how much community trust and effort were invested in the Road and Trail Management Plan (RTMP) development process since 2008.
+CIU Tracker Graph #1 provides historical perspective of how much community trust, effort and patience were invested in the RTMP process since 2008.

 Accountability and Transparency